sorincucu84/Live-D3/README.md

 ```

 #Installation
 Step 1.
-Downlaod and install Node.js (If you already have node installed, you can skip this step.)
+Download and install Node.js (If you already have node installed, you can skip this step.)
         [**Download Node.js**](https://nodejs.org/en/download/)

 Step 2. **Installing server dependencies** Go to the local folder where you have cloned the repository via command prompt and type: